mmateus-fc/mmateus-fc/README.md

-# 👋 Hi, I’m [Your GitHub Username]
+# Hey!👋

+I am Mateus! 😃

-## About Me
+## About Me 😃📝📖📝❌❗⁉️💯☑️✔️💭💡💻
-I am a versatile professional with a background in Civil Engineering and current studies in Computer Science.
-My journey has taken me through structural engineering and data analysis, where I've had the opportunity to contribute to projects of various scales and complexities.
+I am a versatile professional with a background in Civil Engineering and Computer Science.
+My journey has taken me through structural engineering, data analysis, and data engineering projects.
+All of them where I've had the opportunity to contribute to projects of various scales and complexities.

-## 👀 Interests
-I am passionate about leveraging technology to solve real-world problems.
-My interests span from structural design and engineering to data analytics, with a focus on optimizing processes and driving informed decision-making.

 ## 🌱 Currently Learning
-I am currently expanding my skills in computer science, diving into the realms of data visualization, cloud computing (AWS, Azure), and honing my proficiency in programming languages like Python and Java.
+** Queen Mary University of London **
+- Computer Science

 ## 💞️ Collaboration
 I am open to collaborating on projects that involve innovative solutions, whether it's in the field of structural engineering or data analytics.
 Let's combine our skills to create something impactful!